tayler-id/comic-panel-description-generator/memory-bank/systemPatterns.md

 - **Improved Formatting**: Consistent "Panel X: [description]" format with better text cleaning
 - **Parameter Tuning**: Adjusted temperature and token limits for more accurate and concise descriptions
 - **Rule-Based Fallback**: More nuanced rule-based generation as ultimate fallback
+- **Commercial Grade Mode**: Option for ultra-factual descriptions with no interpretation
+- **Description Verification**: Automated verification to remove speculative content and ensure factual accuracy
+- **Feedback Processing**: System to collect, analyze, and learn from user feedback on descriptions

 ### Deployment Pattern